Maximum Agreement Linear Predictors: Disclaimer

 \section{Disclaimer}

-E.\ Pe\~na was Program Director in the Division of Mathematical Sciences at the National Science Foundation (NSF).
-He received support (NSF Grant 2049691) for research, which included work on this manuscript.
+E.\ Pe\~na was Program Director in the Division of Mathematical Sciences at the National Science Foundation (NSF) from 2020-2023.
+He received support (NSF Grant 2049691) for research, which included some work in this paper.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF.